Kopy91/seer_breast_cancer/README.md

 # Seer_Breast_Cancer

 # Goal
-The goal was to create a classifying model that is able to take the data of the patient and determine whether the model predicts the patient will survive or not and output how confident it is in such a prediction.
+The goal of this project was to create a prototype of a classification model that uses data from the SEER (Surveillance, Epidemiology, and End Results) dataset to classify the alive and death status of breast cancer patients and outputs how confident it is in such a prediction.

 # Requirements
 * [Python 3.11.4](https://www.python.org/downloads/release/python-3114/)